 An afternoon at the High Museum of Art is a wonderful place for you and your honey if you are trying to get out of the rain.
 More than 17,000 works of art in its permanent collection, a healthy rotation of visiting exhibitions, a fabulous museum shop, on-site cafe and other amenities allow you to stay under one roof and out of the weather while indulging in a little culture.

 The rain is coming down, but you just wanna grab your sweetheart and get out of the house for a bit.
 Head down to Hodgepodge Coffeehouse in Little Five Points.
 This eclectic spot features art and merchandise by local artists and artisans, has a full menu of delicious breakfast and sandwich offerings and, of course, a full espresso bar with signature drinks.
-It’s a great space to hang out and read the paper, play a game or visit.
-Got kids in tow?
-There is a play area just for them.

 Rain got you down?
 Head to Kefi in Buckhead for a fun and interactive afternoon of play.
 Kefi offers state-of-the-art activities like creating music, testing toys and other modern, relevant experiences designed to stretch your child’s imagination.
 Kefi offers safe and clean play spaces for kids, ages 2 through 12, with a separate work space/lounge for caregivers.